IncentroBA/ConvertPopupToOverlay/README.md

     -   Boolean: `true` or `false`
 -   Set the underlay background color.

+### Advanced

+-   Close Action (Boolean: `false` by default): Custom close action for the overlay when clicking on the underlay.
+-   Should Close Page (Boolean: `false` by default): Does a button (defined by Close button class name) need to trigger the popup's 'close page' action within Mendix?
+Set to no if you handle this yourself.
+-   Body No Scroll (Boolean: `true` by default): Avoid scrolling inside the main content when the overlay is active.
+    Note: This option is best set to false in case conditional-visible close/save buttons are used.

 ## Usage

 -   Place the widget inside a (non-modal) popup layout.
 This wil by default transform the modal to a right aligned